Product Review

 Real 65W fast charging

-Gallium nitride chips allow high power output in a compact form factor.
-Runs cooler than traditional adapters of the same wattage.
+Gallium Nitride chips allow high power in compact size.
+Runs noticeably cooler than traditional 65W adapters—important for safety and longevity.

-Even more universal than competitors, covering US, UK, EU, AU, and additional regions.
-Polycarbonate shell is durable for travel.
+Even broader compatibility than most competitors.
+US, UK, EU, AU, and additional regional variants.
+Polycarbonate shell handles travel abuse.

 5 USB ports total

-3 USB-C and 2 USB-A ports.
-Charge laptop, phone, tablet, watch, and earbuds simultaneously.
+3 USB-C (with PD) and 2 USB-A ports.
+Charge laptop, phone, tablet, watch, and earbuds from one outlet.

-Double 10A fuse, safety shutters, and temperature protection.
-The build quality feels premium.
+Double 10A fuse system, safety shutters, temperature protection, and over-current protection.
+The build quality matches the price.

 What Could Be Better

-Costs about twice as much as the EPICKA.
-Only worth it if you need fast USB-C charging.
+Costs ~2x the EPICKA.
+Only worth it if you actually need fast USB-C charging.
+For basic phone charging, it's overkill.

 Power shared across ports

-65W is total output—using multiple ports reduces power to each.
-For maximum laptop charging speed, use one port at a time.
+65W is total output.
+Using multiple ports simultaneously reduces power to each.
+For maximum laptop charging speed, use one USB-C port alone.

 Still not a voltage converter